pvermeulen-pivotal/datatx-geode-health/README.md

 ## Overview ##

 The health check is an application that performs validation of a GemFire cluster to ensure all locators, cache servers and gateways are running and operational.
 In the event, of component failure an alert will be generated for the failing component.

+There are two (2) ways the health check application can be implemented:

+The first method is a stand-alone health check that performs a health check and sleeps for a period of time based on the property setting *health-check-interval* and repeats the health check until the application is stopped.

+The second method uses the GemFire Monitor datatx-geode-monitor abstract and datatx-geode-jmx-monitor applications.
+Using the property settings in the monitor.properties  The in health.properties will repeat the health check after

 ### Steps Performed ###